-After conducting the tests, all tubes shall be grouted with approved strength and water in the tubes displaced.
-The grout shall be dense cement grout with an approved expanding agent.
+After conducting the tests, all tubes shall be grouted with approved strength and all water in the tubes displaced.
+The grout shall be dense non-shrink cement grout of minimum 28 days strength of equal or higher than the strength of the concrete of the bored pile.
+Any admixtures used must be reviewed and approved by the Engineer.